teddokano/mikan/README.md

 ### Steps
 1. Check sys.path on target board
-	1. Connect your MCU board and PC, get REPL environment
+	1. Connect your MCU board and PC, get REPL environment.
+When the [MIMXRT1050_EVK](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/i-mx-rt1050-evaluation-kit:MIMXRT1050-EVK) is connected to terminal, press 'Ctrl + b' keys to get prompt (exit from 'raw' mide).
-	1. Chack path setting by typing..
+	1. Check path setting by typing..
 	```
 	>>> import sys
 	>>> print(sys.path)
 	```
-	Then you will get list of path like (in case of [MIMXRT1050_EVK](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/i-mx-rt1050-evaluation-kit:MIMXRT1050-EVK)
+	Then you will get list of path like (in case of the [MIMXRT1050_EVK](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/i-mx-rt1050-evaluation-kit:MIMXRT1050-EVK))
 	```
 	['', '.frozen', '/flash', '/flash/lib']
 	```